Writing a Professional E-Mail / Thinking about Academic Integrity

 Samples of Patchwriting

-Educator Example ONLY.
+Educator Examples ONLY.
 Please DO NOT SHARE the examples on this handout with students.
+Instead, create your own, using course-specific examples.

 Source Text: “What U. S. Tourism Means for Cuba” by Ron Claiborne & John Bentley (abcnews.go.com)